victorchall/EveryDream2trainer/doc/ATWEAKING.md

 By default, the learning rate is constant for the entire training session.
 However, if you want it to change by itself during training, you can use cosine.

+## Every Dream 1.0 mode

+If you want to train in a mode that simulates closer to EveryDream 1.0 behavior when training SD 1.x models, you can use this:

+    --ed1_mode ^

+This forces disabling of Xformers.
+You may need to adjust batch_size.

+I recommended to use lower LR more similar to EveryDream 1.0 as well with this option, such as 1e-6.

+*This is not recommended for SD2.x models, but actively researching this.*

 ### Cosine LR scheduler
 Cosine LR scheduler will "taper off" your learning rate over time.
 It will reach a peak value of your ```--lr``` value then taper off following a cosine curve.
 In other words, it allows you to set a high initial learning rate which lowers as training progresses.
 This *may* help speed up training without overfitting.
 If you wish to use this, I would set a slightly higher initial [learning rate](#lr-tweaking), maybe by 25-50% than you might use with a normal constant LR schedule.